My RMD Withdrawals, QCDs, and Tax Withholding in 2025

 If the withdrawal was unplanned (RMDs shouldn’t be), then the “torpedo tax” may come as a surprise.
 But for most, this is more of a “phenomenon” than something they should lose sleep over.
 Still, understanding what’s happening here is good, as it isn’t insignificant.

-As discussed in the last article, the tax torpedo could also push your MAGI above an IRMAA threshold and raise your Medicare premiums, resulting in a “double whammy.”
+As discussed in the last article, the tax torpedo could also push your MAGI above an IRMAA threshold, raising your Medicare premiums and creating a “double whammy.”
 This would amplify the torpedo effect.

 This may be unavoidable for some, but probably because they have large IRA account balances or lots of extra retirement income, neither of which is bad in itself.